sergioabreu-g/collision-sound/README.md

 - `size`: magnitude of the object's collider size Vector3 (in world units).
-- `velocity`: magnitude of the relative velocity Vector3 between the bodies of the collision (if using triggers, it will be always 0)
+- `velocity`: magnitude of the relative velocity Vector3 between the bodies of the collision (if using triggers, it will be always 0).
+- `mass`: mass of the object's Rigidbody.

 ### Custom parameters
 You can setup custom parameters for any of your events, and then set their values from code in Unity.
 To do so, just add any parameter to your collision events in FMOD Studio, then call call the method `setCustomParam(string parameter, float value)` of the SoundCollider that will be playing that event to set its value.
 You can also set all parameters at once by passing a `Dictionary<string, float>`, as well as get the parameters you've already set.